ballerina-platform/ballerina-distribution/examples/kafka-client-consumer-poll-consumer-record/kafka_client_consumer_poll_consumer_record.md

-# Consumer client - Poll ConsumerRecord
+# Kafka consumer - Poll ConsumerRecord

 This shows how to use a `kafka:Consumer` as a simple record consumer.
 The records from a subscribed topic can be retrieved using the `poll()` function.
 This consumer uses the builtin byte array deserializer for both the key and the value, which is the default deserializer in the `kafka:Consumer`.